chrisveness/koa-sample-web-app-api-mysql/README.md

 unproductive to be constantly expanding and contracting folders.
 Go with what works for you.

 Simpler applications can use a much flatter structure still, at the limit with no sub-folders at all; more complex ones might use a deeper structure.
-“Horses for courses”, my dad used to say.
+“Horses for courses”, as they say.

 ## Database schema